laurencelundblade/QCBOR/doc/Numbers.md

 In QCBOR v2, call QCBORENcode_AddDoubleRaw() or
 QCBORENcode_AddFloatRaw() to encode the double or float you constructed with a NaN payload.
-QCBORDecode_GetNext() and QCBORDEcode_GetDouble() will return NaNs with payloads.
+QCBORDecode_GetNext() and QCBORDEcode_GetDouble() will return NaNs with payloads if they have been allowed.

 NaN handling in QCBOR v1 is in accordance with RFC 8949, particularly preferred serialization.
-In v2 it is in accordance with draft-cbor-serialization, particularly ordinary serialization.
-The difference is solely in how NaNs with payloads, non-trivial NaNs are handled.
+In QCBOR v2 it is in accordance with draft-cbor-serialization, particularly ordinary serialization.
+The difference is solely in how NaNs with payloads, (aka non-trivial NaNs) are handled.

+If you are thinking about NaN payloads, really, really don't.
+Try some meditation or medication.
+Join a cult.
+A cult is probably better than NaN payloads.
+I've wasted part of my life on NaN payloads.
+You should not.

 ## Compile-Time Floating-Point Configuration